Career and Technical Education Pathways

 CISCO Networking Academy – CCNA

-This is a 3-period Skill Center class (3 high school credits).
-Discover how to design, build, manage and troubleshoot corporate enterprise networks.
+Discover how to design, build, manage, and troubleshoot corporate enterprise networks.
 Learn mitigation of security threats, cybersecurity threat management, and advanced troubleshooting skills with a major emphasis on hands-on learning.
-Each day half the class time is spent working in a state-of-the-art networking lab.
-Students take the Cisco Certified Networking Associate (CCNA) exam at the completion of the course.
-20 College Credits are available.
-High School credits earned: CTE (3.0) Program fees may apply.
+Python is introduced for scripting and configuration.
+Each day half the class time is spent working in a state-of- the-art networking lab.
+Students take the Cisco Certified Network Associate (CCNA) exam at the completion of the course.
+Students who successfully complete CCNA may be eligible to apply for a Cisco Certified Network Professional (CCNP) certification.
+Program fees may apply.
 Financial assistance may be available for qualifying students.
-NOTE: Block schedules affect actual class times daily.

 Advanced CISCO – CCNP

-This is a 3-period Skill Center class (3 high school credits).
-This advanced curriculum trains students to install, configure and operate local and wide area networks using protocols and technologies such as TCP/IP, OSPF, EIGRP, BGP, AAA, IPv6, MPLS, STP, DSL, VTP, Gigabit and 10 Gigabit Ethernet.
-This course makes extensive use of labs to focus on developing skills to build campus networks using multilayer switching technologies, creating and deploying a global intranet, and troubleshooting.
-Be prepared to take the Cisco Certified Networking Associate (CCNP) exams at the completion of the course.
-Aspects of Voice-over-IP (VoIP) and Cisco Unified Communication Manager will be covered as well as aspects of VMWare and Microsoft virtualization of servers.
+This is a 3-period Skill Center class that provides 3 high school credits.
+This advanced course trains students to install, configure, and operate local and wide area networks using protocols and technologies such as TCP/IP, OSPF, EIGRP, BGP, AAA, IPv6, MPLS, STP, DSL, VTP, Gigabit, and 10 Gigabit Ethernet.
+Labs are used extensively to focus on developing skills to build campus networks using multilayer switching technologies, creating and deploying a global intranet, and troubleshooting.
+Students will be prepared to take the Cisco Certified Networking Professional (CCNP) exams at the completion of the course.
+Aspects of cloud computing with Microsoft Azure and Amazon AWS are covered as well as Voiceover- IP (VoIP) and Cisco Unified Communication Manager topics.
+Students use VMWare and Microsoft virtualization products to build servers in virtual and cloud environments.
 Students also gain experience in setting up and configuring Microsoft Server products.
-College credits are available.
-Prerequisite: Successful completion of Cisco Networking Academy CCNA Course.
-High School credits earned: CTE (3.0) Program fees may apply.
-Financial assistance may be available for qualifying students.
-NOTE: Block schedules affect actual class times daily.
+Program fees may apply.
+Financial assistance available for qualifying students.

 Advanced CISCO – Cybersecurity